blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 My coworker has migrated quite a large project to Hamcrest 2.0 and Mockito 2.1, that is actively developed.
 He managed to upgrade Mockito and Hamcrest versions in a short period of time.
-There were more than 500 test files that had to be updated, because some functionality was removed or changed.
+There were more than 500 test files that had to be updated because some functionality was removed or changed.
 This migration turned out fine, without any major problems.